 Video content has become an integral part of our day-to-day lives.
-Videos are used in education and training, are incredibly popular in entertainment, and are used by both companies and customers to inform commercial behaviors.
+Videos are used in education and training, are incredibly popular in entertainment, and are used by both companies and customers to inform commercial behaviours.
 Nowhere is this extensive use more apparent than on YouTube.
+In this article we take a look at some of the compelling video marketing statistics 2022

 YouTube is a platform with an enormous user base.
 Boasting a monthly user base of over 2.4 billion active users in 2022 [Statista], YouTube takes the top spot as the largest search engine for video content, with the number only expected to grow.
 This figure isn’t terribly far from Google’s monthly active users, being in excess of 2.65 billion.
 [Backlinko] As such, YouTube can not only claim to be the greatest video search engine, but one of the greatest search engines in general.